wpreble1/exit-study-guide-immerison-precourse/README.md

 Make new keys (appearanceNumber, name, and seasonsActive) The values cannot be directly mapped to new keys.
 Check provided result below for new data examples.
-Implement a solution in two ways:
+Implement each solution in two ways:

-Using the native methods of both filter and map
+Chaining native methods or other functions
 Using the native method of reduce

 Constraints:

 Do not create any unnecessary storage variables outside your Higher Order Functions.